-These rules, he says, are like the eggs, flour, and yeast in a bread recipe: each ingredient is essential.
+These rules, he says, are like eggs, flour, and yeast in a bread recipe: each ingredient is essential to the whole.
 Likewise, to have a successful and profitable collision shop, three ingredients are necessary, which all precede the repair work itself: appraisal, parts process, and production schedule.

 The key to maximize gains for your collision shop is to think of these three elements in relation with one another.

 When all the ingredients are perfectly blended, the dough will rise.

 In Rule number 1, we discussed the importance of a good appraisal.
 Now let’s look at what can be done in the parts purchasing process.

 Rule Number 2: Defining Roles for Good Parts Management

 For a smooth journey from vehicle appraisal to repair, you must ensure that your staff will have the right parts on hand when the vehicle goes into production.
 That’s why an efficient and effective parts management and purchasing process is so important.